World's first hydrogen powered bus turns up an hour late in Bamber Bridge en route to climate conference

-Step on the gas driver - world's first hydrogen bus arrives in Bamber Bridge more than an hour behind schedule
+Step on the gas driver - world's first hydrogen bus arrives in Bamber Bridge more than an hour late

 The world's first hydrogen powered double decker bus was more than an hour behind schedule when it stopped off in Lancashire on its way to the 26th UN Climate Change Conference in Glasgow.